-In my last thought piece, I discussed breakthrough innovation.
+In my last piece, I discussed breakthrough innovation.
 If you have ever worked on it, you know how exciting, challenging, frustrating and rewarding those projects are.

 Insurgent brands have many unfair advantages as they can come quick to market without needing a perfect execution, something which they almost seem to pride themselves on.
 They do not have to adhere to the same metrics established big brands must use internally for their go/no decisions, but they are nonetheless capturing the hearts and wallets of our consumers.